 Every time we load through the entity manager the default fetching strategy comes into play, meaning the Company gets fetched along with the Product we are selecting.

-Use case 2: Selecting the Product though JPA-QL query (bypassing the Persistence Context first level cache)
+Use case 2: Selecting the Product using a JPQL query

 entityManager.createQuery( "select p " + "from Product p " + "where p.id = :productId", Product.class) .setParameter("productId", productId) .getSingleResult();